IT-for-Change/ela/README.md

 ### Hardware and software requirements
 To successfully install and run ELA, the following are the minimum requirements.
-- A desktop / laptop computer with 8 GB RAM, 4 CPU cores, 50 GB disk space is sufficient.
+- A desktop / laptop computer with 8 GB RAM, 4 CPU cores, 16 GB swap, and 50 GB disk space is sufficient.
 Note: The AI components are resource intensive when they are running.
 Avoid actively running/using other software when the AI components are executing.
 - Any standard Linux OS distribution.
 While other OSes/versions should work, ELA is developed and tested on Linux, specifically Ubuntu 22.04+
 - The desktop should have the following software installed
   - Docker CE